lucaszischka/BottomSheet/README.md

 `.enableFlickThrough(Bool)`: Makes it possible to switch directly to the top or bottom position by long swiping.

-`.iPadFloatingSheet(Bool)`: Makes it possible to make the sheet appear like on iPhone.
+`.enableFloatingIPadSheet(Bool)`: Makes it possible to make the sheet appear like on iPhone.

 `.onDismiss(() -> Void)`: A action that will be performed when the BottomSheet is dismissed.
 -  Please note that when you dismiss the BottomSheet yourself, by setting the bottomSheetPosition to .hidden, the action will not be called.